100,000 women in poor communities get access to tools, knowledge, skills and/or seed capital to start up or expand their enterprise

 5 regional campaigns with inspiring role models raise awareness regarding the barriers for women to fully participate in society and showcase positive stories of how to overcome them.

-1 Global Report will be developed advocating for policy changes needed to allow more women to reach their full potential and exercise their rights.
+1 Global Report is developed advocating for policy changes needed to allow more women to reach their full potential and exercise their rights.

 CARE and H&M Foundation